What is Project Everest Ventures?

 I work casual hours and need to pay rent/bills/food/life.
 How can I afford this?

 We have credit approved at most Australian universities, which makes you eligible for funding.
+You can check if yours is on the list here.
 If we don’t have that formally approved (yet), you have the power to approach coordinators and request your internship count as course credit.
 Funding includes OS HELP loans of up to $8100, NCP grants and some universities have their own mobility grant or loan schemes.
 These are all applied for and approved by your university, and your Global Mobility Office (or equivalent) are there to get you through that process so get in contact with them as a first step.
 We have PEV staff working on securing credit and grants at universities full-time, we will do what we can to remove barriers for you, just reach out!

 Life In Country

 The safety, security, and wellbeing of our participants are our first priority.

 Our Team Leaders have done intensive immersive crisis management training in Australia to prepare for this role.
 On top of this, when they arrive in their country of placement they undergo refresher training – which involves actually responding to scenarios and driving the routes to the hospitals.
 Senior Leaders have done all this and more, including training in how to organize evacuations.
 We also travel with our own Trauma First Aid Kit, Defibrillator and stretcher.